pyrexfm/vendus-sdk/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/pyrexfm)

-The documentation for the Vendus API is available here [here](https://www.vendus.pt/ws/).
+The documentation for the Vendus API is available [here](https://www.vendus.pt/ws/).
 Not all endpoints are available but feel free to contribute!

 ## Installation